Closures and Missile Tests

 Have you ever wondered how the white sands formed?
 Take a tour to Lake Lucero with a ranger and learn about the formation of the sands and the special plants and animals that live in and around the dunes.
 These three-hour ranger-guided tours to the playa (dry lakebed) of Lake Lucero are offered once a month and reservations are required.

-DIFFICULTY OF THE HIKE- Moderate.
-The 1.5 mile round trip hike is through an arroyo and is not a maintained trail.
+The difficulty of this hike is moderate.
+The 1.5 mile round trip hike is not on a maintaned trail and leads through an arroyo.
 The soil is loose and the terrain can be rough.
 This hike is not wheelchair accessible and is not recommended for those with impaired mobility.

 The tour will begin at the Small Missile Range Gate intersection with US Highway 70, 25 miles west of